wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 PWYD†: cash and/or food accepted, with ALL proceeds collected donated to Salford Foodbank — <a href="http://salford.foodbank.org.uk/give-help/donate-food" target="_blank">click here</a> for a list of suggested items.

 #### Access Information
 Age advisory 16+ (parental/guardian discretion).
-With no interval, the show/party lasts approximately 1 hour.
+With no interval, the show / party lasts approximately 1 hour.
 Largely promenade, there will be a limited amount of seating available.
 Due to the nature of the building, **wheelchair access may be difficult — please contact us to discuss**.
 For all age and access information please email <a href="mailto:info@habmcr.org?subject=Rent Party Access Information">info@habmcr.org</a> or call 0161 232 6086.

 #### More
 Autumn 2017: the bedroom tax, food banks and the shadow of Grenfell loom large over life below the breadline.